HHSAPCompSci2020/capstone-project-traffic-invaders/doc/GROUP 6 README - Traffic Invader.txt

 Credits:
 Eric Decasper:
-Game.java: Extends PApplet.
-Has the main game loop.
 Car.java: Represents the incoming cars or obstacles.

-Karan Dalal:
 Player.java: Represents the player also a car.
 Entity.java: The superclass of Car and Player.
+MainMen.java: the main menu screen

+Karan Dalal:
+Game.java: Extends PApplet.
+Has the main game loop.
+Runner.java: runner of the project

 Vikram:
+Screen.java: superclass of all screens.
 BackGroundManager.java: manages backgrounds.
 Picks and displayed them BackGround.java: Superclass of all backgrounds NormalRoad.java: default background.
-Sound.java : handles music and sound effects